isaactpetersen/Principles-Psychological-Assessment/Chapter-Abstracts.md

 The reliability of a measure's scores reflects an interaction of the properties of the test with the population for whom it is designed and the sample, situation, and context in which it is administered.
 Thus, it is important to adequately describe the aspects of reliability that have been considered and the population, sample, and context in which the measure is assessed.

-# Chapter 5: Validity
+# Chapter 5 Abstract "Validity":

 Validity is how much accuracy, utility, and meaningfulness the interpretation of a measure's scores have for a particular purpose.
 There are multiple aspects of validity.
 Validity is not a characteristic that resides in a test.
-The validity of a measure's scores reflect an interaction of the properties of the test with the population for whom it is designed and the sample and context in which it is administered.
+The validity of a measure's scores reflects an interaction of the properties of the test with the population for whom it is designed and the sample and context in which it is administered.
 Thus, when reporting validity in papers, it is important to adequately describe the aspects of validity that have been considered and the population, sample, and context in which the measure is assessed.

 There are many types of measurement validity, but the central psychometric aspect of measurement validity is construct validity.